Bombay Lakshmi Rajagopalan: Singing Style

 Lakshmi does not keep any notes or hints during the Kacheri which reveal the depth in Carnatic knowledge.
 Her voice is majestic and soothing.
 Her singing style follows the traditions of legendary Carnatic singers such as Semmangudi mama, MS, DKP to name a few.

 Performances

 Smt.
 Lakshmi Rajagopalan has sung in various popular stages and in many TV channels including Jaya TV, Amrita TV, Sri Shankara, SVBC, DD Podhigai and Asianet.
 She has performed in All India Radio & Doordarshan Kendra as an ‘A’ Grade Artist.
 She has already performed twice in national program in AIR and Doordarshan.
 Being residing in Navi Mumbai she regularly performs in almost all popular sabha's in Mumbai and other states in India and abroad.
 She has also conducted lecture cum demonstrations in Mumbai at Shivali Cultural Society, Kalamanjari and at Navarasa Music Academy.

-Her voice lends itself well to the Indian Carnatic classical songs.
-She has sung in more than seven languages including Tamil, Hindi, Malayalam, Kannada, Telugu, Marathi and Sanskrit through her long career in music.
-She encourages several young and budding students who often accompany her as supporting artists in Mrudangam, Kangira, and Thavil.
+Lakshmi is a Carnatic classical vocalist whose career spans over seven languages, including Tamil, Hindi, Malayalam, Kannada, Telugu, Marathi, and Sanskrit.
+She frequently performs alongside students who provide accompaniment on the mridangam, kanjira, and thavil.